CPO-1 Code of Conduct

 The University welcomes diversity, and honors its Founders' vision through its policies of inclusion and respect for differences.
 All forms of harassment are prohibited.
 Any allegation of discrimination or harassment will be promptly investigated in accordance with applicable University policies.

-OED-3 Sexual Assault and Misconduct Policy
+OED-3 Sexual and Gender-Based Harassment and Misconduct Policy

 Standard 1.5 – Criminal Laws